 When you start treatment, it’s important to wash sheets, towels, clothes, toys and anything else that might have eggs or worms on it in hot water.
 After treatment, it’s best to change sheets, towels and underwear every day for a few days.

 Unfortunately, repeat infection is very common.
 To help reduce this and to prevent the threadworms from spreading to others, you can teach your child to take the following precautions:

 - Encourage your child not to scratch, despite the itching.

-- Have your child wash their hands with warm soapy water for at least 10 seconds after going to the toilet.
-Ensure they practise good personal hygiene.
+- Have your child wash their hands with soap and water for at least 15 seconds after going to the toilet and before eating.
+Ensure they clean under their nails and practise good personal hygiene.

-- Launder bedding and toys in hot water.
+- Wash bedding and toys in hot water.